Learn Northern California slang

 Hella

-First things first, let's talk about the word "hella."
-This is a Northern California staple and can be used to describe just about anything.
-"That party was hella fun" or "I'm hella tired" are just a few examples.
-Just remember, the more "hella"s you use, the more "NorCal" you sound.
+Now, let's talk about the word "hella."
+This is a Northern California staple and can describe just about anything and loosely means "very": "That party was hella fun" or "I'm hella tired."
+The more hella you use, the more NorCal you sound.

 Tight